 Click open the file and save as the manuscript file.

-- Template for Letter to the Editor. (.DOT file) (Download)
+- Template for Letter to the Editor (Download)

 After preliminary examination of the submission by Editorial Office staff to check that all the necessary elements are present, the paper is passed to the Editor-in-Chief.
 The Editor-in-Chief then assigns the paper to an appropriate Executive Editor.
-The Executive Editor is then responsible for selecting an Academic Editor to handle the article.
-Articles can be rejected immediately by the Editor-in-Chief, a Executive Editor or an Academic Editor without further peer review.
-The assigned Academic Editor is responsible for selecting referees and obtaining referee reports.
+The Executive Editor is then responsible for selecting Reviewers to handle the article.
+Articles can be rejected immediately by the Editor-in-Chief, or the Executive Editor without further peer review.
+The Executive Editor is responsible for selecting referees and obtaining referee reports.
 These reports will be communicated anonymously to authors (see the referees' report schedule - Assessment Form here).

-The usual number of referees is two, however, the Editors reserve the right to make a decision on a paper on the basis of one referee report, or seek the opinion of more than two referees if they judge this to be necessary or desirable.
-Leading articles and Correspondence are not routinely sent for external refereeing, but the Editor-in-Chief, Executive Editor and Editors reserve the right to seek the opinion of one or more external referees if they judge this to be necessary or desirable.
-Executive Editor, Editors and referees are asked to consider whether they have any conflicts of interest when they are assigned a paper, and if necessary to decline to handle the paper.
-See the section ‘Conflicts of interest’ for more information on this subject.
+The usual number of referees is two, however, the Executive Editor reserves the right to make a decision on a paper on the basis of one referee report, or seek the opinion of more than two referees if they judge this to be necessary or desirable.
+Leading articles and Correspondence are not routinely sent for external refereeing, but the Editor-in-Chief, and Executive Editor, reserve the right to seek the opinion of one or more external referees if they judge this to be necessary or desirable.
+Executive Editor and referees are asked to consider whether they have any conflicts of interest when they are assigned a paper, and if necessary to decline to handle the paper.

-If an Editor decides upon rejection of a paper, it is passed back to the handling Executive Editor for approval of this decision.
-All rejection correspondence therefore originates from the Executive Editor.
+If the Executive Editor decides upon rejection of a paper, it is passed back to the handling Editor-in-Chief for approval of this decision.
+All rejection correspondence, therefore, originates from the Editor-in-Chief.
 Authors should regard rejection as final and only resubmit if they have been invited to do so.
-Papers may be rejected because of they may be of only peripheral interest and perhaps more suitable for submission to a different journal; they may be, in the opinion of the reviewers, scientifically flawed; they may be unclear or overly long; or they may not make a significant contribution to the literature.
+Papers may be rejected because of they may be of only peripheral interest and perhaps more suitable for submission to a different journal; they may be, in the opinion of the reviewers, scientifically flawed; they may be unclear or overly long, or they may not make a significant contribution to the literature.

-Requests that a revised version of a paper be submitted for consideration are sent direct to the corresponding author from the Editor responsible.
+Requests that a revised version of a paper be submitted for consideration are sent directly to the corresponding author from the Editor-in-Chief.
 Any revised version should be submitted within 6 weeks of the revision request or the Journal reserves the right to consider the manuscript as a new submission that may be subject to further refereeing.

-The Editor-in-Chief, Executive Editor and Editors reserve the right to request more rounds of revision and resubmission/refereeing, or reject a paper outright, if they judge that any revised version does not adequately address the concerns raised by the referees and the Editor.
-Once the Editor is satisfied that a revised version has adequately dealt with any points raised they may accept the paper.
+The Editor-in-Chief, and the Executive Editor reserve the right to request more rounds of revision and resubmission/refereeing, or reject a paper outright, if they judge that any revised version does not adequately address the concerns raised by the referees and the Executive Editor.
+Once the Executive Editor is satisfied that a revised version has adequately dealt with any points raised they may accept the paper.

-After acceptance the paper is sent for copy-editing and typesetting prior to production of proofs for author correction.
+After acceptance, the paper is sent for copy-editing and typesetting prior to the production of proofs for author correction.